Bigil: Plot

-Michael Rayappan is a goon from Royapuram, Chennai who works to help his slum.
-He has a comical relationship with his girlfriend Angel Aasirvatham and a running feud with Daniel, a rival gangster.
+Michael is a gangster from Royapuram, Chennai who works to help his slum.
+He has a comical relationship with his girlfriend, Angel Aasirvatham, and a running feud with Daniel, a rival gangster.
 One night, Daniel attacks Michael and his close friend Kathir, who is the coach of the Tamil Nadu women's football team.
 Kathir is injured during the attack and becomes paralysed for a year.
-To allow the team to take part in the upcoming national championship in Delhi, Kathir requests the Tamil Nadu Football Association to replace himself with his former teammate Bigil, who is actually Michael.
+The team blamed Michael for his condition and ousted him.
+To allow the team to take part in the upcoming national championship in Delhi, Kathir requests the Tamil Nadu Football Association to replace him with his former teammate Bigil, who is actually Michael.

-Seven years earlier, Michael is an aspiring footballer who, along with Kathir, plays an important role in the Tamil Nadu football team's success.
-His father, Rayappan, is a crime boss who has a feud with Daniel's father, Alex.
+Seven years earlier, Michael was an aspiring footballer who, along with Kathir, played an important role in the Tamil Nadu football team's success.
+His father, Rayappan, is a crime boss who feuded with Daniel's father, Alex.
 Rayappan encourages Michael's passion for football, as he does not want him to end up in a life of crime.
-When Michael is unable to play for the Indian national team due to Rayappan's criminal record, Rayappan personally took up the matter with AIFF president J.K.
-Sharma and forcefully ensured him to include Michael and Kathir in the team's preliminary squad.
-However, Michael's career gets cut short just when he is about to leave for Delhi to attend the national team trials as Rayappan was stabbed to death by Alex and Daniel.
+When Michael was unable to play for the Indian national team due to Rayappan's criminal record, Rayappan personally took up the matter with AIFF president J.K.
+Sharma and forcefully ensured that he included Michael and Kathir in the team's preliminary squad.
+However, Michael's career gets cut short just when he is about to leave for Delhi to attend the national team trials, Rayappan was stabbed to death by Alex and Daniel.
 Michael kills Alex in front of Daniel and stays in Chennai to become the new leader of Rayappan's gang.
+Michael's absence caused the team to lose in the trials, which sent them back home.
+Kathir met Michael, who asked him to organise a women's football team, and they worked together to select women who were struggling and poor, giving them everything.

-Michael confronts Daniel and attempts to kill him for the earlier attack, but the police intervene to arrest Daniel and imprison him.
-Michael later accepts Kathir's request to coach the Tamil Nadu women's team and leaves for Delhi with Angel and the team.
+Back to the present, Michael confronts Daniel and attempts to kill him for the earlier attack, but the police intervene to arrest Daniel and imprison him.
+Michael later accepts Kathir's request to coach the Tamil Nadu women's team, and he returns to football before leaving for Delhi with Angel and the team.
 However, due to his criminal background, the women refuse to cooperate with him and even blame him for the team's opening loss to Manipur in the national championship.
 Dejected, Michael reaches out to Sharma to resign, but soon discovers that Sharma is targeting him in revenge for the humiliation that he had faced at the hands of Rayappan to allow him into the national team and was the one who sent armed assailants to attack Michael before the match.